 How to Get to Nozawa Onsen – Nagano Ski Resorts Info

-Reaching Nozawa Onsen is straightforward from the following starting points:
+In this section you will find information on how to reach Nozawa Onsen from the following starting points:

 A couple of bus lines run to Nozawa Onsen from Iiyama Station.
 The Nozawa Onsen Liner runs directly from Iiyama Station to the resort, ending at the Chuo Bus Terminal in the middle of Nozawa.
 It takes 25 minutes and costs JPY600 per adult / JPY300 per child – paid directly to the driver: